-Still, it can be challenging to get your point across and organise everyone’s time without proper tech tools.
+Still, getting your point across and organising everyone’s time without proper tech tools can be challenging.

-Fortunately, there is a multitude of chat platforms that can be used for this purpose, and a lot of them are specifically aimed at businesses.
+Fortunately, many chat platforms can be used for this purpose, and many of them are specifically aimed at businesses.

-Some of the best are Google Hangouts, Slack, and Skype, and the basic subscription to these programs is completely free.
+Some of the best are Google Hangouts, Slack, and Skype, and the essential subscription to these programs is free.

-These kinds of tools aren’t just aimed at remote workers either — they enable quick communication between members within the same building.
+These tools aren’t just aimed at remote workers; they enable quick communication between members within the same building.

-Instead of writing a long, drawn-out email to a colleague and wait for a reply, you can type up a quick message and get a response immediately.
+Instead of writing a long, drawn-out email to a colleague and waiting for a reply, you can type up a quick message and get a response immediately.

-If you end up using Slack's tech tools, you’ll be able to create groups and add specific people to them.
+If you use Slack’s tech tools, you’ll be able to create groups and add specific people.

 You could, for example, create a group for the managers only, or one specifically for the animation department, sales department, or marketing department.

-This way, you’ll enable quick communication between teams and save everyone much time in the process.
+This way, you’ll enable quick communication between teams and save everyone much time.

-These communication platforms can also improve teamwork between members and help employees talk to each other more and improve their relationships.
+These communication platforms can also improve members’ teamwork, help employees talk to each other more and improve their relationships.

 Increasing web presence with the right keywords

-There are a lot of great ways to increase your web presence, but some of them require you to have specific programs.
+There are many great ways to increase your web presence, but some require you to have specific programs.

-Keyword research tools such as Ahrefs Keywords Explorer, Google Keyword Planner, Moz Keyword Explorer, and others can help you optimise your website and make sure every page targets the right audience.
+Keyword research tools such as Ahrefs Keywords Explorer, Google Keyword Planner, and Moz Keyword Explorer can help you optimise your website and ensure every page targets the right audience.

 For example, if you’re running a graphic design company in Dallas, you’d probably want to optimise your website for keywords such as “graphic design Dallas”.

-However, since many companies are competing for this particular keyword, it might be challenging to rank your website for it.
+However, since many companies compete for this particular keyword, it might be challenging to rank your website.

-With keyword research tools, you’ll be able to find less competitive keywords that still have a high volume (meaning many people type them into the search bar).
+With keyword research tools, you’ll find less competitive keywords that still have a high volume (meaning many people type them into the search bar).

 Knowing which keywords to use and how to use them is essential for any business.

-Without this practice, your website might as well not exist because it won’t be able to rank high up in Google, which means no one will see it.
+Without this practice, your website might as well not exist because it won’t be able to rank high up on Google, which means no one will see it.

 If you’re looking to increase traffic to your website, this is a crucial part to consider.

-Now more than ever, technology is allowing companies to reach new markets, expand with greater ease, and to make their customers happy – which means they can fulfil their core purpose.
+Now more than ever, technology allows companies to reach new markets, expand with greater ease, and make their customers happy – which means they can fulfil their core purpose.

-As a business leader, you need to find and select the most appropriate tech tools that will give you the required competitive advantage, and that will help you grow in a controlled manner.
+As a business leader, you need to find and select the most appropriate tech tools that will give you the required competitive advantage and help you grow in a controlled manner.

 The listed solutions are merely some of many that companies today need and use.

-Still, it’s vital to start incorporating tech tools into your strategy for the sake of long-term scalability.
+Still, it’s vital to start incorporating tech tools into your strategy for long-term scalability.